In the pandemic, some school bus drivers are treated as if they're "expendable"

 For the first time in more than 30 years, Kellie Ray, who’s driven school buses in Kentucky, Tennessee, and now Alabama, is feeling the back-to-school blues.
 Usually, that’s not the case.
 “I love the kids,” she says with a laugh, “but not the pay.”
 She calls the middle school children on her route in Shelby County, Alabama, her “babies.”

-When Alabama schools reopened last week, May saw how everything had changed.
+When Alabama schools reopened last week, Ray saw how everything had changed.
 Her usual bus route once required picking up about 70 kids, but on her first day back at work, she only drove five.
 The district, which comprises 21,000 students, divided students into two groups.
 Those with last names beginning with A through J were going to have in-person instruction on Mondays and Tuesdays, and those whose last names began with K through Z were in classrooms Thursdays and Fridays.
 According to Ray, until nine days before school started, the plan was to send the entire student body back on the same days.
 Many families have simply decided to keep students home for completely remote learning.

 Ray could see how months of quarantine and anxiety about the coronavirus had affected the children she transported.
 “They were scared.
 They didn’t know what to do,” Ray says.
 “You know how rambunctious they can be.
 They were all quiet.”